 Are you planning a trip to San Pedro de Atacama in Chile?
-Here are 10 things you should know before going to San Pedro de Atacama so you can fully enjoy your trip in this amazing region.
+I’ve compiled the 10 things you should know before going to San Pedro de Atacama so you can fully enjoy your trip in this amazing region.

 1. Start your Chilean adventure with the Atacama Desert